robvclarke/Portfolio-3-Python/README.md

 - If I had more time I would have liked to have made a shop where you could potentially visit to buy and sell items which would increase your stats.

+- I would like to have the high score list appear in order of Top of bottom highest scores when it is printed out at the end.

 ## Technolgies

 Key technologies used to create this game are shown below: